 As part of its rulemaking, the PSC should evaluate different strategies for phasing out gas use in residential buildings and for substantial reductions in gas throughput in commercial buildings to determine the overall least-cost strategies and direct the utilities to implement those strategies.
 Strategies to be evaluated should include:

-Maintaining the system in full until shut down;

-Shutting down the system strategically in segments to avoid significant capital investments that might otherwise be necessary for maintaining integrity and safety;
+Segmented shutdown: Shutting down the natural system strategically in segments by electrification of neighborhoods to avoid capital investments that might otherwise be necessary for maintaining integrity and safety and separately order utilities to identify safety issues with the priorities for addressing them based on the risks of severe accidents in a process outside of the STRIDE program;

-Phasing out gas use based on application—for example, heating, water heating, dryers, cooking; or

-Any combination of the above.
+Building-by-building shutdown: Ensure that electrification retrofits address all natural gas uses so that the building can be disconnected from the gas system.

+Suitable combinations: Examine combinations of segmented shutdowns in areas with old natural gas infrastructure with building-by-building approaches in other areas and priorities for use of public funds in the dual approach.

 Key objectives of PSC’s regulations and orders include: